dianaow/dianaow-website/src/posts/pixijs-d3-graph-2/pixijs-d3-graph-2.md

 ## What is hierarchical data
 In the context of a hierarchy with three levels, it means that there are three distinct tiers or layers of elements, each one being more specific or subordinate to the one above it.
 Here's a breakdown of what each level typically represents:

-Initialize your project and install PIXI.js and D3.js using npm.
 - Tier 1: This is the highest level in the hierarchy, often considered the most general category.
 Elements at this level provide a broad classification or grouping.
 In a hierarchical structure, they serve as the top-level nodes.
 - Tier 2: The second level represents a more specific category or subcategory within the higher-level grouping.
 Elements at this level are usually subsets of the Tier 1 elements.
 - Tier 3: The third level is the most specific within the hierarchy.
 Elements at this level are typically individual items or details within the Tier 2 subcategories.
 They are the most granular and detailed elements in the hierarchy.